Discontinuity of Straightening in Anti-holomorphic Dynamics: I

 Such a mapping $f_c^{\circ k} : U^{\prime}_c \rightarrow U_c$ is called a \emph{renormalization} of $f_c$, and $k$ is called its \emph{period}.

-By the straightening theorem, there exists a unique monic centered holomorphic or antiholomorphic unicritical polynomial $P$ hybrid equivalent to $f_c^{\circ k} : U^{\prime}_c \rightarrow U_c$, up to affine conjugacy.
+By the straightening theorem, there exists a unique monic centered holomorphic or anti-holomorphic unicritical polynomial $P$ hybrid equivalent to $f_c^{\circ k} : U^{\prime}_c \rightarrow U_c$, up to affine conjugacy.
 We call $P$ the \emph{straightening} of the renormalization. \end{definition}